About Me

 I spent the bulk of my early career at the Union of Concerned Scientists (UCS), where I helped researchers communicate with policymakers and respond to bad faith attacks on their research, including censorship and political interference.
 As science communication became an increasingly important part of the scientific community's work I started conducting workshops and compiling communications guides for scientists.

-In 2014, I analyzed a year's worth of cable news coverage of climate science, which led to significant improvements at CNN, where hosts were still hosting debates about the reality of climate change at the time.
+In 2014, I analyzed a year's worth of cable news coverage of climate science, which led to significant improvements at CNN, where shows were still hosting debates about the reality of climate change.

 Addressing a National Academy of Sciences meeting focused on science communication.

-In 2016, I became increasingly worried that Donald Trump would win the presidency and left DC to lead a field office for NextGen Climate in Athens, Ohio.
-While I'd volunteered for campaigns before, this was first time doing full-time organizing work.
+In 2016, I became increasingly worried that Donald Trump would win the presidency and took a leave of absence from my day job to run a field office for NextGen Climate in Athens, Ohio.
+While I'd volunteered for campaigns before, this was first time doing full-time voter registration and mobilization work.

 Talking with the Ohio University physics club about the Drake Equation.

-After Trump won, a lot of new groups sprang up, including 500 Women Scientists, a science-justice focused group that's now a fully fledged non-profit organization with thousands of members globally.
-I was proud to serve on their national advisory board for several years and help out with voter mobilization programming.
+After Trump won, a lot of new groups sprang up, including 500 Women Scientists, a science-justice focused group.
+I served on their national advisory board for several years and helped launch their voter mobilization programming.

 I also volunteered with the national March for Science organization in 2017 and joined other volunteers to speak out against organizational mismanagement post-march.
 Thankfully, the march included some happy memories, especially meeting Dr. Mona Hanna-Attisha, who exposed the deadly lead poisoning in Flint's water supply.